ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Description:

-: These requirements motivate the creation of the Time Base Unidirectional Attestation (TUDA) {{-tuda}}, the output of TUDA are typically a secure audit log, where freshness is determined by synchronization to an source of external time.
+: These requirements motivate the creation of the Time-Base Unidirectional Attestation (TUDA) {{-tuda}}, the output of TUDA is typically a secure audit log, where freshness is determined by synchronization to a trusted source of external time.

-: The freshness is preserved in the evidence by the use of a Time Stamp Authority (TSA) which provides Time Stamp Tokens (TST).
+: The freshness is preserved in the Evidence by the use of a Time Stamp Authority (TSA) which provides Time Stamp Tokens (TST).

-## Virtualized multi-tenant hosts
+## Virtualized Multi-Tenant Hosts

 Use case name: